Conrad-X/jira-ticket-health-tracker/README.md

 ### main.py

 This script orchestrates the execution of the two main scripts—ticket_scores.py and backlog.py.
 It runs these scripts sequentially, passing configuration files and parameters as needed.

-After the scripts are executed, the generated Excel reports are emailed to the specified recipients using AWS SES.
+### ticket_scores.py

+This script calculates the adherence and relevance scores of Jira tickets based on predefined templates and creates an improved ticket description if required.
+The script generates an Excel report containing the scores and plots relevant graphs for visualization.

 ### backlog.py

-This script analyzes Jira backlog tickets on many different fields, filtering those that have been in the backlog for more than 20 days.
+This script analyzes Jira backlog tickets on many different fields.
 It generates bar graphs for tasks in the backlog, issues by epic, and issues by type.
 These graphs are added to an Excel report.

-### ticket_scores.py

-This script calculates the adherence and relevance scores of Jira tickets based on predefined templates and creates an improved ticket description if required.
-The script generates an Excel report containing the scores and plots relevant graphs for visualization.

 ## Utility Scripts (utils/)